honeycombbe/fastapi-starter-template/README.md

 # Specifications

-1. Dockerize this api
+1. Dockerize this fastapi app
+    - Docker file for running the app (dockerfile)
+    - Docker file for running the app tests (dockerfile.test)
-2. Create a docker compose file for running the api
+2. Create a docker compose file for running the app (docker.compose.yaml)
-3. Create a docker compose file for running the tests
+3. Create a docker compose file for running the tests (docker.compose.test.yaml)
-4. Create a github workflow that will (On Push):
+4. Create a github workflow that will trigger the following in the event of a PUSH:
-    - Run the tests to make sure they pass
+    - Run the tests to make sure they pass (this uses pytest)
     - If the tests pass deploy dockerized api to AWS ECR